nicodes-dev/fem-result-summary-component/README.md

 ### Useful resources

 - [transitioning gradients](https://keithjgrant.com/posts/2017/07/transitioning-gradients/) - Since there isn't a direct way of adding transitions on gradient backgrounds, this taught me a way of adding transition on my hover state.
+- [tailwindcss tutorial](https://www.youtube.com/watch?v=lCxcTsOHrjo&list=PL0Zuz27SZ-6M8znNpim8dRiICRrP5HPft&index=6&ab_channel=DaveGray) - This tutorial is perfect for those who want to learn how to use tailwindcss and deploy your site on render.

 ## Author